Lawrence J. Sullivan

-Lawrence John Sullivan (January 22, 1966 – present) is an American prelate of the Roman Catholic Church who has been serving as an auxiliary bishop for the Archdiocese of Chicago in Illinois since 2025.
+Lawrence John Sullivan (born January 22, 1966) is an American prelate of the Roman Catholic Church who has been serving as an auxiliary bishop for the Archdiocese of Chicago in Illinois since 2025.

 Early life

 Lawrence Sullivan was born on January 22, 1966, in Chicago, Illinois.
 He attended Niles College Seminary, followed by Mundelein Seminary.
 Sullivan was ordained to the priesthood for the Archdiocese of Chicago by Cardinal Joseph Bernardin at Holy Name Cathedral in Chicago on May 23, 1992.

 Episcopacy

 Pope Francis appointed Sullivan as titular bishop Lamfua and as an auxiliary bishop of Chicago, on December 20, 2024.
 Sullivan was consecrated as a bishop on February 26, 2025 at Holy Name Cathedral by Cardinal Blase Cupich.